March 29, 2016

 In addition to the aforementioned circumstances, an MRI is usually always ordered when a scoliosis is diagnosed in childhood between 4 and 10 years old–which is about 10-15% of cases diagnosed.

-An MRI is usually ordered prior to spinal fusion surgery.
-A recent study found that 27% of patients undergoing surgery did in fact exhibit neuro-axial anomalies which were previously undetected clinically and radiographically (1).
+An MRI is usually ordered before spinal fusion surgery.
+A recent study found that 27% of patients undergoing surgery did exhibit neuro-axial anomalies that were previously undetected clinically and radiographically (1).
 Your doctor will order an MRI if he/she feels it is necessary, but if you have concerns, seek out a second opinion.

 1 – Rajasekaran S, Kamath V, Kiran R, Shetty AP.
 Intraspinal anomalies in scoliosis: An MRI analysis of 177 consecutive scoliosis patients.
 Indian Journal of Orthopaedics.
 2010;44(1):57-63. doi:10.4103/0019-5413.58607